abeyang/after-effects-bootcamp/Extras/Script.md

 HERO (V.O. cont'd)
 > - All the DT text
 > - wifi and 4G
-> - Built-in pedometer
+> - Built-in GPS, weather forecast, pedometer
-> - Nice handle
-> - .. and if you buy now, we'll throw in two knives.
-And an onion.
+> - .. and it has a very nice handle

 Cut back to HERO